hunterboyd/Project-1/README.md

 # Project-1
-A game that includes fighting close combat, lasers, many things.
+A game that includes fighting, close combat, lasers,  and many other things.